 After data is discovered and transformed, application audit trails need comprehensive information about the target layouts and job runs.
 The details must be readily-available and secure.
 Logs should also track sensitive data protections and enable: user accountability, job replication, parameter modification, and issue analysis.

 For example, data processing forensics may expose if a record count or value range changes beyond an established threshold; this could indicate a problem of data loss or fraud.
-Few data management software platforms or fit-for-purpose applications support this.
+One of the issues in student and healthcare data is the mitigation of re-ID risk and the need to measure that risk.
+Few data management software platforms or fit-for-purpose applications support any of these things.

 Using state-of-the-art database, file, and dark data discovery tools in the free IRI Workbench GUI for all IRI software, you can find the location of precise (and fuzzy matching) data patterns, and automatically discover source-specific metadata that reveals file authorship and other attributes.
 For example, as you locate PII values within databases, flat-files, spreadsheets, text documents, and other repositories, you can also automatically display the location, ownership, security, and other properties of those files.

 The XML audit log from IRI jobs provide details for each input, inrec (virtual), and output definition -- including which field attributes and protection techniques were specified.
 Phase-specific record counts -- including the number of records accepted, rejected, and processed -- plus job tuning details, are available in the statistical logs.